nidup/pixelart-sandbox/README.md

 Run,
 ```
-docker exec -it phaserjs bash
+docker exec -it phaser bash
 ```

 Your local files should be mounted in the container,